scalan/scalan.github.io/idioms.md

 <a name="Idiom5"></a>
 ### Idiom 5: Rewrite rules

-Staged evaluation of virtualized code produces a graph-based data structure, step by step adding operations to the resulting graph.
+Staged evaluation of virtualized code produces a graph-based data structure, step by step adding operations (as nodes) to the resulting graph.
 For each new node added to the graph a set of rewrite rules is exercised for applicability.

 Conceptually, the set of rewrite rules is a partial function, which can optionally replace the symbol into new symbol.